pearcej/complex/_sources/Preface/who.rst

     This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

-Who is this book for?
+Who is this Book for?
 ---------------------

 The examples and supporting code for this book are in Python.
 You should know core Python and be familiar with its object-oriented features, specifically using and defining classes.